ACaaD/acaad.ctrl.svc/Documentation/Triggers.md

 ### Additional Ideas:

+- Create a `GET:/event` endpoint that shows events raised in the past
+    - allow providing the same properties (`topic`, `name`, `match`) as in the event-trigger payload to filter events ( can help setting up configuration)
-- Create an `/event` endpoint (with the component API?) that allows raising custom events from the consumer to trigger command executions
+- Create a `POST:/event` endpoint (with the component API?) that allows raising custom events from the consumer to trigger command executions